Manju200417/manju200417/README.md

 #  I'm Manjunath Alagawadi

-🎓 I'm a BCA 4th semester student passionate about software development and IoT.
+🎓 I'm a BCA student passionate about software development and IoT.
 💡 I enjoy building web apps using Python and Flask, and working on electronics projects using ESP32.

 ---